bramvreugd/Domoticz-PiMonitor-Plugin/README.md

     sudo service domoticz.sh restart
     ```
 1. Make sure that "Accept new Hardware Devices" is enabled in Domoticz settings
-1. Go to "Hardware" page and add new hardware with Type "PiMonitor"
+1. Go to "Hardware" page
-1. Enter the name
+1. Enter the Name
+1. Select Type: `PiMonitor`
-1. Press Add
+1. Click `Add`

 ## Update
 1. Go to plugin folder and pull new version